welldsagl/kogito-kjar-maven-plugin/README.md

 ![Foo](https://github.com/welldsagl/drools-gdst-to-drl/workflows/CI%20workflow/badge.svg)

-# Drools knowledge Maven plugin
+# WellD Kogito KJAR Maven plugin

 This plugin can be used to copy and, if necessary, convert the files composing the Drools knowledge.